-Reclaiming Jesus From His Church
+The Evangelical Church Is Breaking Apart

 “Nearly everyone tells me there is at the very least a small group in nearly every evangelical church complaining and agitating against teaching or policies that aren’t sufficiently conservative or anti-woke,” a pastor and prominent figure within the evangelical world told me.
 (Like others with whom I spoke about this topic, he requested anonymity in order to speak candidly.)
 “It’s everywhere.”

 Michael O. Emerson, a sociology professor at the University of Illinois at Chicago, told me that he and his research team have spent the past three years studying race and Christianity.
-“The divisions and conflicts we found are intense, easily more intense then I have seen in my 25 years of studying the topic,” he told me.
+“The divisions and conflicts we found are intense, easily more intense than I have seen in my 25 years of studying the topic,” he told me.
 What this adds up to, he said, is “an emerging day of reckoning within churches.”

 The aggressive, disruptive, and unforgiving mindset that characterizes so much of our politics has found a home in many American churches.
 As a person of the Christian faith who has spent most of my adult life attending evangelical churches, I wanted to understand the splintering of churches, communities, and relationships.
 I reached out to dozens of pastors, theologians, academics, and historians, as well as a seminary president and people involved in campus ministry.
 All voiced concern.

 The coronavirus pandemic, of course, has placed religious communities under extraordinary strain.
-Everyone in America has felt its effects; for many Christians, it’s been a bar to gathering and worshipping together, sharing communion and performing baptisms, and saying common prayers and participating in rituals and liturgy.
+Everyone in America has felt its effects; for many Christians, it’s been a bar to gathering and worshipping together, sharing Communion and performing baptisms, and saying common prayers and participating in rituals and liturgy.
 Not being in community destabilized what has long been a core sense of Christian identity.

 But there’s more to the fractures than just COVID-19.
 After all, many of the forces that are splitting churches were in motion well before the pandemic hit.
 The pandemic exposed and exacerbated weaknesses and vulnerabilities, habits of mind and heart, that already existed.